We’re pulling back the curtain on three years of intensive learning and doing.

 Read on to get the story (plus, you’ll get the scoop on a brand new program we’re launching to help you build your own content marketing machine).

-If we wanted to succeed with content, we’d have to learn from those who already had.
+If we wanted to succeed, we’d have to learn from those who already had — both in the worlds of “commoditized” B2B SaaS as well as e-commerce content marketing.

 Unsurprisingly, most of our emails went ignored.